aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 Follow the test method mentioned in step #3 to test the Production (live) again.
 Replace `ApiEndpoint` with `CustomDomainUrl`.

 Validate that the response, now, contains the `environment` attribute set to `green` and `version` attribute set to `v2.0.0`.
-The live traffic is now switched to `Green` environment.
+The live traffic is now switched to `green` environment.

-If there was an issue, at this point, you have option to quickly switch the live traffic back to `Blue` environment and fix the green environment.
+If there was an issue, at this point, you have option to quickly switch the live traffic back to `blue` environment and fix the green environment.

 Depending on which path you want to choose, follow either step 10A or 10B.

 ### 10A.
-Rollback to Blue environment (if needed)
+Rollback to blue environment (if needed)

 ```bash
 sam deploy -g -t custom-domain-stack.yaml  --config-file custom-domain-samconfig.toml